RoBOPPics/BB/_pages/app-man-coreController.md

 The text box at the top of the Voice Controller screen will display what the BallBOPPer is hearing you say, as you say it.
 This helps you pinpoint and correct pronunciation/comprehension issues.

-For training purposes, it is best to use a Bluetooth headset that is paired and connected to your smartphone or tablet.
+For solo training purposes, it is best to use a Bluetooth headset that is paired and connected to your smartphone or tablet.
+That way you can place your smartphone or tablet out of harms way while you play.

 Upon pressing the Engage Voice Control button the BallBOPPer App will begin listening for the specific BallBOPPer voice commands which you can view listed by scrolling further down on the page.